Team-BHP > Electric Cars

 The battery pack and the coupe design actually makes things difficult and there is very little room to play around with but the ingres-egress issue is real (at least in Nexon EV max).
 It is a trade off that we made considering the other aspects of the car but I can very well see people not willing to make this tradeoff.

-electric_eel is offline (3) Thanks
+electric_eel is online now (3) Thanks

 Old 14th August 2024, 09:31 #39